Sydney: Architecture

 The earliest structures in the colony were built to the bare minimum of standards.
-Upon his appointment, Governor Lachlan Macquarie set ambitious targets for the architectural design of new construction projects.
+Governor Macquarie set ambitious targets for the design of new construction projects.
 The city now has a world heritage listed building, several national heritage listed buildings, and dozens of Commonwealth heritage listed buildings as evidence of the survival of Macquarie's ideals.

-In 1814 the Governor called on a convict named Francis Greenway to design Macquarie Lighthouse.
-The lighthouse and its Classical design earned Greenway a pardon from Macquarie in 1818 and introduced a culture of refined architecture that remains to this day.
+In 1814, the Governor called on a convict named Francis Greenway to design Macquarie Lighthouse.
+The lighthouse's Classical design earned Greenway a pardon from Macquarie in 1818 and introduced a culture of refined architecture that remains to this day.
 Greenway went on to design the Hyde Park Barracks in 1819 and the Georgian style St James's Church in 1824.
 Gothic-inspired architecture became more popular from the 1830s.
 John Verge's Elizabeth Bay House and St Philip's Church of 1856 were built in Gothic Revival style along with Edward Blore's Government House of 1845.
 Kirribilli House, completed in 1858, and St Andrew's Cathedral, Australia's oldest cathedral, are rare examples of Victorian Gothic construction.

 From the late 1850s there was a shift towards Classical architecture.
 Mortimer Lewis designed the Australian Museum in 1857.
 The General Post Office, completed in 1891 in Victorian Free Classical style, was designed by James Barnet.
 Barnet also oversaw the 1883 reconstruction of Greenway's Macquarie Lighthouse.
-Customs House was built in 1844 to the specifications of Lewis, with additions from Barnet in 1887 and W L Vernon in 1899.
+Customs House was built in 1844.
 The neo-Classical and French Second Empire style Town Hall was completed in 1889.
-Romanesque designs gained favour amongst Sydney's architects from the early 1890s.
+Romanesque designs gained favour from the early 1890s.
 Sydney Technical College was completed in 1893 using both Romanesque Revival and Queen Anne approaches.
-The Queen Victoria Building was designed in Romanesque Revival fashion by George McRae and completed in 1898.
-It was built on the site of the Sydney Central Markets and accommodates 200 shops across its three storeys.
+The Queen Victoria Building was designed in Romanesque Revival fashion by George McRae; completed in 1898, it accommodates 200 shops across its three storeys.